Quadcryo/quadcryo/_projects/polyominos project.md

 ---
 layout: page
-title: "Can you even"?
+title: "Can you even?"
 An Exploration of Polyominos
 description: A project from J-Term
 img: assets/img/polyominos.png
 importance: 11